Student Homelessness and Basic Needs Insecurity

 How Does Basic Needs Insecurity Affect College Students?

-Historically, basic needs insecurity and homelessness have primarily affected students from low-income families.
+Historically, basic needs insecurity and homelessness have primarily affected students from families with low incomes.
 Sara Goldrick-Rab, contributing author of the annual #RealCollege study on homelessness in college, told NPR that this trend appears to be shifting to middle-income students as well.

 "Many of the students we work with have shared how difficult it is to focus on studying and performing well in school," said Rachel Sumekh, founder and CEO of Swipe Out Hunger.
 "One student who resorted to skipping meals due to financial hardship had to suffer through the distraction of having her stomach grumble during lectures."